silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 ## Checking out your repository

-When given access to Gitlab you should have access to a single project to start with.
+When accessing Gitlab, you'll see a page like this.
+On the right hand side is a listing of your projects you have access to.
+Access a project from here to find more information including the repository details:

 ![Gitlab projects](_images/gitlab-projects.jpg)

-The above screenshot shows where you can find your projects.
-Access your project to get a screen with more details on that project, including the repository URL:

 ![Gitlab project repository URL](_images/gitlab-project-repo-url.jpg)

-Now that you have the URL, you can check it out into your environment with the following command:
+Now that you have the repository URL for the project, you can check it out into your environment with the following
+command:

 	git checkout <url> /path/to/webroot/myproject